hukka-mail-ru/rasp-remote-control/README.md

 (see https://www.instructables.com/id/How-To-Useemulate-remotes-with-Arduino-and-Raspber/)

 The IR receiver has got 3 pins.
-Connect them to RPi pins, beginning with the left:
+Connect them to the RPi pins, beginning with the left:
 - 1st (OUT) -> to GPIO 22
 - 2nd (GND) -> to GND pin
 - 3rd (VCC) -> to 5V pin